 TOBAGO SLAVE REGISTERS

-this period.
-Whilst the Trinidad Slave Registers, which commenced in 1813, were generally compiled every three years
+Whilst the Trinidad Slave Registers commenced in 1813, and were generally compiled every three years (triennial returns),

-(triennial returns), the Tobago Slave Registers, starting in 1819, were compiled annually.
+the Tobago Slave Registers started in 1819 and were compiled annually.

 Whereas, an Order in Council of 26 March, 1812 introduced the compulsory registration of all enslaved people in Trinidad,

-the date of the Tobago Act, requiring the registration of slaves was delayed until 8 February, 1817.
+the date of the Tobago Act, requiring the registration of the enslaved people was delayed until 8 February, 1817.

 It has been reported that the original, hard copy Tobago slave registers for the following years: 1819...1824...1826...1832

 are held by the National Archives of Trinidad & Tobago (NATT).
 For a considerable period of time, researchers have not

 been able to consult them, as they were undergoing preservation treatment.
 In 2006, copies of the remaining years were

 microfilmed and purchased by NATT from the National Archives, Kew.
 T 71/488 Tobago Unattached Slaves was not